finos/FDC3/docs/api/ref/Metadata.md

   /** The unique name of the intent that can be invoked by the raiseIntent call. */ readonly name: string;

-  /** A friendly display name for the intent that should be used to render UI
+  /** Display name for the intent.
+Deprecated in favour of using the intent name for display as
+   *  display name may vary for each application as it is defined in the app's AppD record.
-   *  elements.
+   *  @deprecated
   */
   readonly displayName: string;
 }
 ```